vain/asciiworld/README-tools.md

-Note that all tools rely on all other tools (including asciiworld itelsef) to be available in your `$PATH`.
+Note that all tools might rely on all other tools (including asciiworld itelsef) to be available in your `$PATH`.

 Tracking satellites
 ===================